dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Based on this evaluation, a simple node.js application has been deployed with an virtual machine within OpenStack is to be relocated to SmartOS.
 This virtual machine has block storage attached to it through an OpenStack cinder volume.
 The node.js also makes use of OpenStack Swift object storage.

 After relocation the virtual machine will be running on the SmartOS platform.
-The data within the block storage will be relocated, whereas the data in the object storage will stay where it is **(comment: could be the use case of using an external provider such as Amazon's S3)**.
+The data within the block storage will be relocated, whereas the data in the object storage will stay where it is, indeed the object storage could be hosted elsewhere e.g. Amazon S3.
 This will demonstrate that the service topology of the service instance can change after the relocation depending on the new destination service provider.
 This change in topology although is done automatically.
 The service topology before and after relocation is shown in the Figure 3:

 ![Service before and after relocation][]